Macedonian Ruins

 And he cried out with a mighty voice, saying, "Fallen, fallen is Babylon the great!
 She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.

-It follows then that the evil one or ones have nested themselves in the kingdom of heaven.
+It follows then that the evil one, or ones, have nested themselves in the kingdom of heaven.
 Where is the kingdom of heaven?
-Does it represent the church on earth or is this indeed a picture of things in heaven?
+Does it represent the church on earth, or is this indeed a picture of things in heaven?
 Let’s look at the next parable before we determine this.

 “The kingdom of heaven is like leaven, which a woman took and hid in three pecks of flour until it was all leavened.”
 (Matthew 13:33)

-Here we have a woman, the opposite of the symbol of the man, the opposite of the Son of Man.
+Here, we have a woman, the opposite of the symbol of the man, the opposite of the Son of Man.
 She hides leaven (a devious action) in the flour.
 Historically, leaven represented evil.
 Is it only here that Jesus uses the symbol of leaven to represent something positive?
 Is our traditional interpretation wrong?

-As Jesus identifies birds in the earlier parable of the sower and the soil, so here too, leaven represents corruption which affects the kingdom of heaven.
+As Jesus identifies birds in the earlier parable of the sower and the soil, so here, too, leaven represents corruption, which affects the kingdom of heaven.
 In these parables, Jesus tells us that evil is nesting or hidden throughout the kingdom of heaven.

 The parable that precedes the mustard seed and leaven is that of the wheat and tares in the field, which represents the cosmos.
 Here, too, within the kingdom of heaven are good and evil growing up together until the end.
 At that time these will be separated and finally dealt with.